 If we all had to say our thoughts out loud, it's no doubt that the most heard word would be "Food".
 Food is something that's always on our mind.
 There are so many options, it's delicious and it gives us energy to get through our daily tasks.
 For many, meal time is a time to escape from work and have some good conversations and laughs with friends.
 If I could have it my way, I would take a daily cycle to the market, gather some fresh ingredients for the day, prepare a meal and share it with people close to me.
 But in reality, that just doesn't happen.
 Only a few people are lucky enough to have the time to be able to do that.
 We are all so busy with work or studies that when we get home, we just want to relax.
 For some, cooking can be a fun activity, but for others, not so much.
 So they have to rely on other methods.
 Luckily, if you don't enjoy cooking, but love eating, Singapore is one of the best places to be!
 There is a huge variety of restaurants and Hawker stalls, and the quality of food is second to none.

 A lot of the time we don't want to sit down at a restaurant.
 And cooking something either takes too much time, or tastes sub par compared to eating out.
 Sometimes we just want to have a meal to come to us so we can enjoy it by ourselves or with our friends and family.
 Luckily, Singapore is one of the most convenient cities to live in.
 We can pick out our favorite food from a huge variety of options and have it delivered to out doors.
 This is all thanks to the amazing food delivery apps we have here in Singapore.
 All you need to do is download one, create an account, link your payment details and then you are good to go.
-But with so many options it can be difficult to know which one is best to use, so our our team of mobile app developers, has summarized some points about each of them below to help you find the app that works for you.
+But with so many options it can be difficult to know which one is best to use, so here is a list of the most popular food delivery apps in Singapore.

 In 2013 Will Shu moved to London and discovered that the place will filled with good restaurants.
 So he decided that there needed to be a way to get this food to consumers in a fast and reliable way, so that's when Deliveroo was born.
 Now, Deliveroo operates in 11 markets around the world, including Singapore.
 With Deliveroo you can search for your favorite restaurants and stores, sort by delivery time and ratings, and even filter by your dietary needs.
 This is a great way to find meals if you are vegan or on a gluten free diet for example.